DENTAL SEALANTS FOR KIDS

 A dental sealant is a non-invasive protective coating a dentist can apply to a child’s chewing teeth – the molars and premolars.
 These are the teeth 4 out of 5 cavities form in children and are the most important to protect.

-Sealants act as a barrier to prevent germs and food from sticking in a tooth’s grooves and making cavities.
+Dental sealants act as a barrier to prevent germs and food from sticking in a tooth’s grooves and making cavities.

-This is a simple and quick process, and we can include it during a cleaning appointment if needed.
+This is a simple and quick process, and we can include it during a dental cleaning appointment if needed.

 We recommend dental sealants for children as soon as all their teeth have come in.
 Providing this protection early helps ensure a healthy mouth through some of the more cavity-prone years (6-14).